pschool-in/curriculum/content/social/lifeskills-3.md

 3. Future- Event is going to happen.

-To calculate and understand time, we used a clock to measure time with certain units like clock, calnders, etc. Clock contains seconds, minutes and hours.
-Calendars is there to make a log of time.
-Calendar contains days, months and years.
+To calculate and understand time, we used a clock to measure time with certain units like a clock, calendars, etc. The clock contains seconds, minutes, and hours.
+Calendars are there to make a log of time.
+The calendar contains days, months, and years.
 These are all units of time, that help us to measure and calculate the time.
 In ancient days, people were using a water clock, an hourglass, etc. Statues, historical places, monuments, coins, shards of pottery, old objects were and are used, to help us understand the history of things.

 ## Group: Past tense Vs Future tense